xapple/cbmcfs3_runner/documentation/installation_on_windows.md

+## Pip install

-## Install Python dependencies with pip
+Install Python dependencies with pip.

 As visible from ~/rp/cbmcfs3_runner/setup.py under the `install_requires` variable.